Blendify/blender-manual/blender_docs/manual/grease_pencil/properties/onion_skinning.rst

 Loop
-   Help working on loop animations showing the first keyframe/frame as gosht when you are on the last frame of your animation.
+   Help working on loop animations showing the first keyframe/frame as ghost when you are on the last frame of your animation.

 .. figure:: /images/grease_pencil_properties_onion_skinning_example.png